 In this tutorial, we will study Sorting in Data Structures.

-- Sorting is a process of arranging the data into a particular order.
+- Sorting is a process of arranging the data in a particular order.

-- Definition: Arranging set of data in some kind of order is referred as sorting.
+- Definition: Arranging a set of data in some kind of order is referred as sorting.

 - In sorting data is arranged in ascending or descending order.

 Telephone directory names of persons arranged in alphabetical order.

 We got the sorted list easily but how we sort these random numbers to be sorted.
 For this, there are various techniques available in a data structure which are different from each other and performed in the different fashion to arrange the data in particular order.